What to order when you’re staying sober on your night out

 You’ve decided to stop drinking.
-But that doesn’t mean you’ve decided to give up your night out with the guys.
+But that doesn’t mean you’ve decided to give up your night out with your friends.
 And hey, no one’s asking you to stay in with a mug of tea and a blankie, unless that’s your jam.
 What is being asked of you?
 Your order, at the bar.
 So as a new non-drinker, what do you do when the bartender turns your way?
 Arm yourself with some non-alcoholic drink knowledge, and enjoy your evening out, my friend.
 And where to begin?
 First things first.
 Your body is about 60% water, so it’s about time you become familiar with this single most popular and necessary drink.
 Here’s what you need to know.

 You know all about craft beer.
 But how much do you know about H20?
 Any good teetotaler knows their waters, both fizzy and flat.
 Carbonated water is, in a word, bubbly.
 It’s the type of stuff that, like soda, will explode if you shake it up before you open it.
 Most carbonated water is infused with carbon dioxide under pressure.
 The exception is some natural mineral water.
 So let’s break down the bubblies:

-Mineral water: Sparkling mineral water is derived from a natural spring.
+Sparkling mineral water is derived from a natural spring.
 It contains trace minerals and (partially) natural bubbles.
 Try San Pellegrino or Perrier, and drink it straight to savor the crisp mineral flavor.
 It isn’t your cheapest option, but it’s a choice that exudes class.
 Pellegrino is a house party favorite of mine.
 If you’re headed somewhere you know people are going to be carrying bottles or mixed drinks, grab a Pellegrino and expect no one to glance twice at the bottle you’re nursing all night.

-Seltzer water: Like club soda’s little brother, seltzer water is fizzy H20 without the added minerals.
+Like club soda’s little brother, seltzer water is fizzy H20 without the added minerals.
 Some say they can detect a difference in taste between the two.
 If such a master connoisseur of flavor as yourself is bothered by the mineral taste of club soda, seltzer water can be your go-to drink.
 Stick with club soda when ordering, but don’t balk if seltzer water is the only thing on offer.
 Basically?
 They’re the same thing.
 As with club soda, this is another affordable option with lemon or lime to drink all night.

 Armed with this basic water knowledge, you can build almost any mocktail at almost any bar.
 Tired of club soda with lemon, lime, or another garnish?
 Ask what juice is available, and order a splash of juice with club soda.
 And don’t hesitate to talk to the bartender about this stuff.
-They’ve seen it all, heard it all, and they’ll be grateful you aren’t that fall down drunk anymore.
+They’ve seen it all, heard it all, and they’ll be grateful you aren’t that fall-down drunk anymore.

 Bubbly waters are just the beginning.
 You, my friend, can become a connoisseur of not drinking.
 We’re here to help with that.
 Stay tuned for Part 2 in this series, where we focus on staying sober under the radar when you go out.
 You’re ready to stop.
 We’re here to help.